pub struct Atomic<T: AtomicType>(/* private fields */);Expand description

 A memory location which can be safely modified from multiple execution contexts.

-This has the same size, alignment and bit validity as the underlying type T
+This has the same size, alignment and bit validity as the underlying type T. And it disables

 The atomic operations are implemented in a way that is fully compatible with the Linux Kernel